Autistic rights movement

 The rainbow-colored infinity symbol is a popular symbol among autistic rights advocates.
 The symbol represents the infinite potential and diversity of the autistic community, reflecting the unique strengths and qualities of each autistic individual.

 The autistic rights movement, also known as the autism rights movement or the autism acceptance movement, is a social movement allied with the disability rights movement.
 It emphasizes the neurodiversity paradigm, viewing autism as a set of naturally occurring variations in human cognition, a cognitive difference with both strengths and weaknesses, rather than as a disease to be cured or a medical disorder.
 This paradigm contradicts and diverges from the medical model of disability, without opposing all aspects of it.

-Central to the autistic rights movement's beliefs is the right to self-determine if one is part of the autism community, that autistic people should be seen as the primary voice for autistic people, and that autistic people have the final say in what language should be used when talking about autism.
-A common motto used by the autistic rights movement, borrowed from the disability rights movement, is the phrase "nothing about us without us".
+There are several core values that are essential in the autism rights movement.
+The phrase "Nothing about us without us", shared with other disability movements, has become a motto that encompasses these beliefs.
+The autistic rights movement and its relationship to the younger neurodiversity community have become much stronger over the years.
+The idea that people who are on the spectrum are allowed to advocate for themselves is now widely accepted.

+This idea is generally accepted until there becomes an overlap with the effects of future research.
+Another core value of the autism rights movement is the right for further research that expands on previous sciences and even debunks possible false information.
+For the autistic movement this may become a break away if advocacy begins to promote the idea of sameness.
+Many sectors within the autism rights movement still consider continued search on treatments and the possible eradication of autism.
+This leaves a division amongst the autism rights movement community.